 M*****classes is the new Artist Development opportunity supporting women in technical roles in theatre.
-Each masterclass will be based around a specific creative area and will consist of workshops and talks with professionals and will include theatre visits.
+Each set of M*****classes will be based around a specific creative area and will consist of workshops and talks with professionals and will include theatre visits.

-In Christine Hamilton’s report Where are the Women (2014/15) she identified that across Scottish publicly funded theatres women made up only 11% of composers, musical directors and sound designers.
+Across Scottish publicly funded theatres in 2014/15 Christine Hamilton’s report Where are the Women? identified that: 6% of lighting designers were women and Women made up 11% of composers, musical directors and sound designers

 The workshops will run on the following dates:

 - Saturday 18th January 2020 [Edinburgh]